coldplayz/neyo-task-management/README.md

 ### Socket Event Stream

-The API also exposes a socket stream for notifying of events.
+The API also exposes a socket stream for notifying of events, using socket.io.

 These events are related to CRUD operations on the API, and include: